codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. Is Codefresh open-source?**
 A. The Web UI is not open source.
 All the [pipeline plugins](https://codefresh.io/steps/) and the [Codefresh Runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/) are open-source.
 We also publish several open-source [components](https://github.com/codefresh-io), [examples](https://github.com/codefresh-contrib) and [demos](https://github.com/codefreshdemo/).

-**Q. How is pricing structured?**
-A. Pricing is per concurrent build.
-In practice this means how many pull requests you can process *at the same time*.
-See the [pricing page](https://codefresh.io/pricing/) for more details.

-**Q. Is there a pay as you go model?**
-A. We are always considering new pricing options.
-The pay as you go model has flaws as well.
-One of the big selling points of Codefresh is the different types of caches we employ in order to speed up builds.
-When a company charges for build minutes, it has no further motivation to cut down on build times.
-Several CI solutions offer no caching mechanisms, forcing you to download application dependencies on each build.
-Please contact us to discuss about pricing if this is your main blocker from adopting Codefresh.

 **Q. Does Codefresh offer infrastructure for running builds?**
 A. Yes, the cloud version of Codefresh is fully [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service).
 You only need to open an account and all builds are running on our cloud.
 You can still use a [Codefresh runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/) to run builds on your own infrastructure, but this is completely optional.